The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

-Experimental investigations are performed in quadrupole and octupole vertically oriented traps.
-Fig.~\ref{quadro} and Fig.~\ref{octu} show photographs of a horizontal cut of dusty structures confined for various frequencies of the a.c. trapping voltage.
-The voltage amplitude is 4.25 kV.
-The bright spot in the centre of the photos represents the end electrode that provides particle levitation.
+Experimental investigations are performed in quadrupole and octopole vertically oriented traps.
+Fig.~\ref{quadro} and Fig.~\ref{octo} show images of a horizontal cut of confined dusty structures, for various frequency values of the a.c. trapping voltage.
+The voltage amplitude is $4.25$ kV.
+The bright spot in the centre of the images represents the end electrode that provides particle levitation.

-In case of the quadrupole configuration for a frequency $f = 50$ Hz, the particles are located near the symmetry axis of the trap.
-By increasing the frequency the amplitudes of particle oscillations decrease, while the inter-particle distances expand.
-When the frequency increases from 50 Hz to 130 Hz the oscillation amplitude drops off by 65\%, from $0.65$ mm down to $0.23$ mm.
-In case of the octupole trap the particles are approximately arranged in a circle, whose diameter increases with the frequency (from $16$ mm to $27$ mm, when the frequency rises from $50$ Hz to $130$ Hz).
-The oscillation amplitude and the inter-particle distance depend on the frequency, in a similar manner to the situation in a quadrupole trap.
-However, the dependence is less significant: by incrementing the frequency from 50 Hz to 130 Hz the oscillation amplitude drops off only by 40\%, from $0.62$ mm down to $0.37$ mm.
+In case of a quadrupole configuration, for a frequency $f = 50$ Hz, particles are located near the symmetry axis of the trap.
+By increasing the frequency, the amplitudes of particle oscillations decrease while the inter-particle distances expand.
+When the frequency increases from 50 Hz up to 130 Hz, the oscillation amplitude drops off by 65\% (from $0.65$ mm down to $0.23$ mm).
+In case of an octopole trap particles are approximately arranged in a circle whose diameter increases with frequency (it expands from $16$ mm up to $27$ mm).
+The oscillation amplitude and the inter-particle distance depend on frequency, in a similar manner to the situation in a quadrupole trap.
+However, the dependence is less significant: by incrementing the frequency from 50 Hz to 130 Hz, the oscillation amplitude drops off only by 40\%, {\em e.g.} starting from $0.62$ mm down to $0.37$ mm.